awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `Timeout`
 \(Optional\) The maximum amount of time in seconds that the script can run before the AWS IoT Greengrass Core software terminates the process\.
 Default: 60 seconds\.
 `Setenv`  <a name="recipe-lifecycle-environment"></a>
 \(Optional\) The dictionary of environment variables to provide to the script\.
 These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
+  `Bootstrap`
+\(Optional\) An object or string that defines a script that requires the AWS IoT Greengrass Core software or core device to restart\.
+This lets you develop a component that performs a restart after it installs operating system updates or runtime updates, for example\.
+To install updates or dependencies that don't require the AWS IoT Greengrass Core software or device to restart, use the [install lifecycle](#install-lifecycle-definition)\.
+This lifecycle step runs before the install lifecycle step in the following cases when the AWS IoT Greengrass Core software deploys the component:
++ The component deploys to the core device for the first time\.
++ The component version changes\.
++ The bootstrap script changes as the result of a component configuration update\.
+After the AWS IoT Greengrass Core software completes the bootstrap step for all components that have a bootstrap step in a deployment, the software restarts\.
+You must configure the AWS IoT Greengrass Core software as a system service to restart the AWS IoT Greengrass Core software or the core device\.
+If you don't configure the AWS IoT Greengrass Core software as a system service, the software won't restart\.
+For more information, see [Configure the Greengrass nucleus as a system service](configure-greengrass-core-v2.md#configure-system-service)\.
+This object or string contains the following information:
+`Script`
+The script to run\.
+The exit code of this script defines the restart instruction\.
+Use the following exit codes:
++ `0` – Don't restart the AWS IoT Greengrass Core software or the core device\.
+The AWS IoT Greengrass Core software still restarts after all components bootstrap\.
++ `100` – Request to restart the AWS IoT Greengrass Core software\.
++ `101` – Request to restart the core device\.
+Exit codes 100 to 199 are reserved for special behavior\.
+Other exit codes represent script errors\.
+`RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>
+\(Optional\) You can run the script with root privileges\.
+If you set this option to `true`, then the AWS IoT Greengrass Core software runs this lifecycle script as root instead of as the system user that you configure to run this component\.
+Defaults to `false`\.
+`Timeout`  <a name="recipe-lifecycle-timeout"></a>
+\(Optional\) The maximum amount of time in seconds that the script can run before the AWS IoT Greengrass Core software terminates the process\.
+Default: 120 seconds
+`Setenv`  <a name="recipe-lifecycle-environment"></a>
+\(Optional\) The dictionary of environment variables to provide to the script\.
+These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
   `Selections`